***** Stone age pillow and pestle, Orkney (former title: Stone age maul, Orkney)

-This unique just over 10 pounds weighing hand-maul, hammerstone or pestle, whatever it is, came out of my dry-stone garden-wall in Orkney.
+This unique just over 10 pounds weighing hand-maul, hammerstone or pestle, (now also seen as possible pillow), whatever it is, came out of my dry-stone garden-wall in Orkney.
 Dry-stone mason George B. is my witness that it was definitely coming from the wall he is moving in my garden.
 The wall was most probably built just after WWII, from stones on the beach and most stones probably ‘robbed’ from the ‘forgotten’ megalithic chamber ruin halfway from my house to the beach, less than half a mile away.
 How this obvious artefact ever ended up in my garden-wall is still a kind of mystery although George told me dry-stone masons like him tend to leave a special mark in a wall which the next mason or anybody else in the know will find when they take it apart for repair and put it back in again.

 This way he ever found a hundred year old bottle of whiskey in a wall.
 He took it to Orkney’s Highland Park distillery, where they brew high quality whiskey, still with local peat, and they confirmed its age.
 Highland Park’s ’18 year old’ is, according to connoisseurs, the ‘best whiskey in the world’, so the bottle was worth a fortune.
 “What are you going to do with it?” they asked.
 “Put it back in again” George answered, “I always put back in the wall what I get out”.
 “But won’t you drink it then?”, they tried.
 “I don’t like whiskey”, George, originally a Londoner, retorted.
 So somewhere in Orkney a priceless bottle of whiskey is hidden in a garden wall of which even the owner is not aware, only George knows……